There are many unpleasant areas to have eczema creep up on you, but one of the most annoying and possibly embarrassing areas has to be: the groin.

 Because all conditions are treated differently, seeking a medical practitioner to get a proper diagnosis on your skin condition is extremely important and will help ensure you find quicker relief.

-If you are diagnosed with groin eczema, here are some ideas to find relief.
+If you are diagnosed with groin dermatitis, here are some ideas to find relief.

-To keep your most sensitive area breathing and less prone to fungal infections, opting for light, cotton underwear is important.
+To keep your most sensitive area breathing and less prone to fungal infections, opting for light, breathable underwear is important.
 In addition, often times, eczema in the groin is caused or further irritated by contact with chemicals in fabrics or elastic bands containing latex.
-So, for your best chance at healing your eczema “down under,” it’s best to switch to 100% organic cotton, latex free Allergy Free Underwear like these Men’s Elastic Free Drawstring Boxers, Women’s Latex Free Panties – Bikini Briefs or Women’s Latex Free Panties – Waist Briefs.
-And for children these would be excellent: Boy’s or Girl’s Underwear for Sensitive Skin.
-Wearing Allergy Free Underwear is one critical step to relieving itchy, irritated skin.
+So, for your best chance at healing your eczema “down under,” one good option is to switch to 100% organic cotton, latex free Allergy Free Underwear like these Men’s Elastic Free Drawstring Boxers, Men’s Hipster Briefs, Women’s Latex Free Panties – Bikini Briefs, High Cut Panty, Low Rise Briefs, or Women’s Latex Free Panties – Waist Briefs.

 2. Soothe with a Natural Cream or Balm